sagar143s/QuickFynd--ecommerce/PRODUCT_VARIANTS_GUIDE.md

 ### 1. Short Description
 - Fill in the "Short Description" field below the product name
-- This is a brief one-liner that helps customeRs undeRstand the product quickly
+- This is a brief one-liner that helps customers understand the product quickly
 - Example: "Premium quality, fast delivery, 100% authentic"

 ### 2. Color Variants (with Images)